 - Conductivity: all materials we used only ETP Grade Copper with 99.99% purity, 97.6% conductivity.
 Aluminum we use is 60% IACS

-- Crimp ability: Crimping test is carried out on the pull test meter, we ensure that the material is at optimum softness making the crimp the terminal with minimal efforts.
+- Crimp ability: splice test is carried out on the pull test meter, we ensure that the material is at optimum softness making the crimp the terminal with minimal efforts.
 We also ensure that it is hard enough to sustain deformation.

 - Plating: 5 microns plus tin-plating to avoid oxidation of copper to ensure a better contact.
 This tin-plating tested by our microprocessor-based meter.